-A minor in accounting from the Richard A. Chaifetz School of Business provides a working knowledge of the fundamentals of accounting.
+A minor in accounting from Saint Louis University's Richard A. Chaifetz School of Business provides students with a working knowledge of the fundamentals of accounting.

 Accounting encompasses a broad range of skills that include interpreting, analyzing and communicating financial activity.
-The ability to understand financial information is useful for decision making across all types of organizations and areas of interest.
+Understanding financial information is useful for decision-making across all types of organizations and areas of interest.

 |ACCT 2200||Financial Accounting||3|